 I met this sweetheart walking around town.
 Her mum was having a beer with friends and she was waiting patiently at her feet.
 When I crouched down to photograph her she was quite happy to see me, but when I reached out to touch her she felt a bit nervous and ran back to hide under her mum.

 This beautiful creature was incredibly friendly!
 He was out for a walk with his mum and grandma and when I asked to photograph him, they were so happy and told me how his mother was a champion show dog.
-He was such a happy dog, with a huge smile across his beautiful face and really soft, shiny fur.
+He was such a happy dog, with a huge smile on his beautiful face and really soft, shiny fur.
 Definitely one of those most beautiful dogs I saw.

 These two little chums were out for a walk in the park with their mum.
 The first, on the right, breezed right past me like I was a rock.
 The second, on the left, was far more cautious.
 Though I didn’t get to touch either of them, I still thought they were great.
 They seemed really happy.